cloudmesh-community/book/chapters/preface/notation.md

 ## Figures

-Figures have a caption and can be refereed to in the ePub simple with a number.
+Figures have a caption and can be referred to in the ePub simple with a number.
 We show such a reference pointer while referring to
 @fig:code-example.